6G Survey on Challenges, Requirements, Applications, Key Enabling Technologies, Use Cases, AI integration issues and Security aspects: Future Research Directions

-6G network is envisioned as a massive collection of heterogeneous devices, frequency bands, architectures, typologies, and operating systems.
-Furthermore, hardware operational settings for the mobile terminals and the signaling devices will be substantially different.
-The MIMO technique will be more advanced in 6G with a further complex architecture than the 5G.
-Moreover, 6G will need to adjust to the complex communication protocols having complicated algorithms.
-The addition of advanced AI and machine learning techniques like unsupervised and reinforcement learning could make hardware operations more complex.
-Subsequently, it will be very challenging to incorporate all the heterogeneous aspects into a single platform \cite{tan2020thz}.
+{\bf Heterogeneous Hardware Constraints.} The 6G network is envisioned as a massive collection of heterogeneous devices, frequency bands, architectures, typologies, and operating systems.
+Additionally, hardware operational settings for mobile terminals and signaling devices will differ substantially.
+The MIMO technique will be more advanced in 6G, featuring a more complex architecture than in 5G.
+Moreover, 6G will need to adapt to intricate communication protocols with sophisticated algorithms.
+The integration of advanced AI and machine learning techniques, such as unsupervised and reinforcement learning, could further complicate hardware operations.
+Consequently, incorporating all these heterogeneous aspects into a single platform will be challenging~\cite{tan2020thz}.